open-iscsi/configshell-fb/README.md

 ## Installation

-ConfigShell is currently part of several Linux distributions, either under the configshell name or python-configshell.
+ConfigShell is currently part of several Linux distributions, either under the `configshell` name or `python-configshell`.
 In most cases, simply installing the version packaged by your favorite Linux distribution is the best way to get it running.

 ## Building from source